hyperledger/fabric-gateway/index.md

 Install the following pre-reqs to develop client applications using the Gateway SDK:

-- Go v1.14 (required for sample Fabric network)
+- Go v1.16.7 (required sample Fabric network and Go SDK)
-- Node (optional for Node SDK)
+- Node 14.x (required for Node SDK)
-- Typescript (optional for Node SDK)
+- Typescript (required for Node SDK)
-- Java 11 (optional for Java SDK)
+- Java 8 (required for Java SDK)
 - Docker (required for sample Fabric network)

 In addition, you will need the `godog` tool to use the sample Fabric network, which can be installed with: